confluentinc/ksql/docs/tutorials/embedded-connect.md

 ksqlDB natively integrates with {{ site.kconnect }} by either communicating with an external {{ site.kconnect }} cluster or by running {{ site.kconnect }}
-embedded within the KSQL server process.
+embedded within the ksqlDB server process.
 Each of these modes is best suited for the following environments:

 * **Embedded** - Suitable for development, testing, and simpler production